Memories & Reflections

 My parents moved further north and opened a grocery store in a place with the unlikely name of Swastika.
 My first memories are from there.

 Unfortunately, my father was too kind hearted with credit when the Great Depression of the 30's hit.
+He continued to give credit to destitute people.
 He lost the store and was lucky enough to get a job working five miles away at the Lake Shore Mine in Kirkland Lake .
 Lucky is a relative word.
 I can remember my mother pounding my father's back to get the muscles to relax.
 He was not used to "mucking" which is what they called shovelling rock underground in the dark and dampness for an eight hour shift in a gold mine.
 He peddled a bike back and forth the five miles to work.
 Imagine that in the freezing cold of a Northern Ontario Winter.
 He liked to write poetry but there is nothing from that period.

 In the middle of the village, next to the railway station was a very small garden in the middle of what might have been called a traffic circle, had there been enough traffic to warrant it.
 In the centre of the little park (about five yards square) was a flag pole with the Union Jack flying.
 Of course, at that time Canada did not have a flag of our own.
 We were all British subjects.
 The station master who happened to have been born in Germany liked flowers and had time to spare so he thoughtfully created a very attractive swastika of flowers, with the flag pole exactly in the middle.
 Very attractive to the train passengers and the townspeople.
 No one thought anything of this before 1939 and when the war came along no one could tell the station master to change the design and if he did it would have appeared that he actually had Nazi sympathies.
 The paradox continued well into the war when they changed the name of the town to Winston.
 The garden was not nearly so interesting after that.
 After the war the name Swastika was re-instituted but not the flower garden.

-It reminded me about something that happened when I was about 9 years old.
-It was in the Dirty Thirties.
-Most people were poverty stricken, and my family was no exception.
-We lived a very basic life in the mining town of Kirkland Lake in Northern Ontario.
-But that summer, my father came into a bit of money, I think by selling some gold mining claims.
-My parents used some of this windfall to send my 6-year-old brother Brian and me to a summer camp for boys near Ottawa.
-Bill and Tom, two of our Ottawa cousins, joined us.
-(That's Bill in the middle and Tom to his left in a photo taken several years before.)
+Visit Cousins at Ottawa and Clear Lake CampIn the Dirty Thirties, most people were poverty stricken, and my family was no exception.
+We lived a very basic life in the mining towns of Swastika and Kirkland Lake in Northern Ontario.
+However, that summer, my father came into a bit of money, I think by selling some gold mining claims or perhaps from dad's father's estate (died in 1932).
+My parents used some of this windfall to send my brother Brian, and me to a summer camp for boys near Ottawa.
+Bill and Tom, of our two Ottawa cousins, joined us.
+(That's Tom in the middle and Bill on his left.
 It was an exciting adventure in the South for two boys from the North.

 This camp was entirely different, partly because the activities were organized for groups and supervised by adults and partly because the dynamics of groups are so different from being on your own in the bush.
 Brian and I enjoyed this one-time-only treat and remembered the highlights for many years.

-One thing I didn't remember at all was what happened during the first few minutes after we arrived.
-It was my cousin Bill, some 30 years' later, who asked me whether I remembered beating up the camp bully who tackled me as soon as I got off the bus.
+One thing I didn't remember at all was what happened during the first few minutes after we arrived at the camp.
+My cousin Bill, some 30 years' later, asked me whether I remembered beating I gave a bully who tackled me as soon as I got off the bus.
 Why he chose me, I have no idea.
-Maybe it was because I was the tallest and skinniest of the new group and he needed to prove his superiority.
-He couldn't know my father had taught me how to handle bullies, when I was just seven and harassed by bigger, meaner boys on the way home from school.
-The key is to drive a fist into the solar plexus hard enough to reach the backbone or as close to it as you can get.
-Then, as the bully bends over gasping for breath, bring your knee up under the chin hard enough to try to lift that bully right off the ground.
+Maybe it was because II was the tallest and skinniest of the new group and he needed to prove his superiority.
+He couldn't know, of course that my father had taught me how to handle bullies, when I was just six or seven and harassed by bigger, meaner boys on the way home from school.
+The key, I learned, was to drive my fist into the other's solar plexus, trying hard to reach the bully's backbone.
+Then, as the bully bends over gasping for breath, bring your knee up under his chin, trying hard enough to try to lift that bully off the ground.
 Then, and this is important, look around and ask calmly, "Who's next?"

 I didn't remember the incident at the camp at all.
 For a kid from the North, it was no big thing.
-But I did remember what happened when I reached the cabin where I'd been assigned.
-There were six double bunk beds and all the most desirable top bunks were already spoken for.
+But I did remember what happened when I reached the cabin where I'd been assigned, there were six double bunk beds and all the most desirable top bunks were already spoken for.
 Disappointed, I said to myself, "Gee, I've never slept in a top bunk."
 Six boys jumped down and urged me to take theirs.
-"What a congenial bunch," I thought, or words to that effect.
+"What a friendly bunch," I thought.
 They certainly were more polite and thoughtful than the kids in Kirkland Lake.

 I chose one of those nice top bunks and settled in.
 It wasn't until lights out that I discovered why everyone wanted a top bunk.
 It was so the occupants could spit down on the luckless inhabitants of the lower bunks.
 I thought this was pretty gross and said so.
 The spitting stopped immediately.
 For good.

-It wasn't until last week-end when, thanks to Jack, I finally connected the dots.
-And now that I think of it my father's lesson stood me in good stead, literally and figuratively, at many times in my life.
+It wasn't until, thanks to my cousin Bill, I finally connected the dots.
+And now that I think of it my father's lesson stood me in good stead, literally and figuratively, at many turns in my life.
 It is a matter of inner confidence.
-When you know you can take care of yourself, when you are confident of your abilities, you don't need to huff and puff and brag and bark.
-You will meet life's challenges with quiet effect.
-Once in a while, though, a braggart or bully will buck the odds, and you'll find yourself dealing with the situation without even having to think about what to do.
-It's sort of like the magic of compound interest only better because no one can take it away from you.
-Once you have it, it's yours for life.
+When you know you can take care of yourself the bully recognizes it.

 1944